Diabetes Medications

 • Ultra long-acting insulin reaches the bloodstream in six hours, does not peak, and lasts 36 hours or more.

-Your doctor will work with you to determine the best type and dosage to manage your diabetes and fit your lifestyle.
+Your health care professional will work with you to determine the best type and dosage to manage your diabetes and fit your lifestyle.
 Some people with diabetes take insulin one or more times a day to regulate their blood glucose levels.
 Your health care team will educate you about how and when to give yourself insulin.

 Possible side effects of insulin include low blood glucose and weight gain.